hqr/surge/README.md

 the consequence of this is that modeled NOW does not advance until all the events scheduled at NOW do in fact execute.
 Which is exactly how the time is (or at least supposed to be) in a real world unless we lose track of it..

+Read [more here](http://storagetarget.com/2016/02/11/surge-performance-modeling-for-distributed-systems) about SURGE framework in general and time modeling in particular.

 * Logging